-Tricyclic antidepressants (TCAs) like amitriptyline (Elavil) and monoamine oxidase inhibitors (MAOIs) like isocarboxazid (Marplan) and phenelzine (Nardil) are also used.
+Tricyclic antidepressants like amitriptyline and monoamine oxidase inhibitors like phenelzine (Nardil) are also used.
 But they’re older antidepressants that aren’t as commonly prescribed as SSRIs and SNRIs.
-However, they may still provide relief, especially if other treatments don’t work.

-Although SSRIs, SNRIs, and benzodiazepines are common, other medications are used, too.
+Although SSRIs, SNRIs, and benzodiazepines are common treatments for anxiety, other medications are used, too.

 Hydroxyzine pamoate (Vistaril) is a possible second-choice treatment for GAD.
 It may also be a good choice for people who don’t respond well to benzodiazepines or who have struggled in the past with substance use.

-Certain beta-blockers — like propranolol (Inderal) — are sometimes used off-label for performance anxiety.
-This can help prevent symptoms like a fast heartbeat, shaking, and blushing before moments like public speaking.
+Certain beta blockers — like propranolol (Inderal) — are sometimes used off-label for performance anxiety.
+They can help prevent symptoms like a fast heartbeat, shaking, and blushing before moments like public speaking.

 With so many treatment options available for anxiety, it’s important to understand the differences between medications.
 It’s also helpful to know what to expect when you first start taking them.

-Common side effects of some SSRI or SNRI antidepressants may include:
+Common side effects of SSRI or SNRI antidepressants include:

 Difficulty sleeping (insomnia)